-The following Conflict of was adopted by Resolution No Directors on December 14, 2006. of Interest Code 06-15 e of the Metropol of the Membe itan Transit rs of the B System oard of Approved by the Board of Supervisor County of San Diego rs Date:
+The following Conflict of Interowas adopted by Resolution No. 06-15 Directors on December 14, 2006. est Code of the Metropolitan Transit System of the Members of the Board of Approved by the Board of Supervisors County of San Diego Date: